Integrating with Wagmi

 Step 2: Import and Instantiate Wallet Connectors

-Each connector has its own set of required parameters to pass in, such as a fallback JSON RPC URL or default chain ID.
+Each connector has its own set of required parameters to pass in, such as a fallback JSON RPC URL or the chains to support.

 import { CoinbaseWalletConnector } from "wagmi/connectors/coinbaseWallet";